tip-org/tools-paper/paper.md

 * Bottom-semantics a'la Haskell
 * Case only on variables and unroll defaults
   (another way to make a theory UEQ)

+# All the tools

+## Theory exploration by QuickSpec

+`tip-spec`

+Blanchettification for uninterpreted functions (also discussed in Hipster article)

+Allows theorem provers to use QuickSpec theory exploration in their tools

+^[Not implemented: tuples to get right arity of QuickSpec functions
+                 (needs a tuple constructor with size 0)]

+## Counterexamples to non-theorems by QuickCheck and HBMC

+`tip-qc`

+`hbmc`

 # Case study: Rudimentophocles